louis-kevin/BaseNeuralNetwork/README.md

 The game consists in a platform reaching a ball

-I'll use genetic algorithm to train the platoforms
+I'll use genetic algorithm to train the platforms